 Students, employees, government units, Church units, campus clubs, and off-campus individuals and businesses can obtain approval to charge for goods and services provided on campus.
 An account must exist before any charge can be made.
-All charges are due by the end of the month following the month in which the charge was made.
+Tuition, fees, and healthcare charges are due on the first day of classes for the semester or term.
+All other charges are due by the end of the month following the month in which the charge was made.
 Some restrictions do exist in various departments on campus concerning credit sales.
 The University can cancel the account of any student, employee, or customer at any time.

 - NO NUMBER, NO CHARGE.
 There should never be any charge made on campus without a valid account number.
 Campus departments should not assume that all Church units, governmental agencies, or businesses have accounts with the University.